-I:2-2 The term "income" includes all income from whatever source derived based either on principles of economics or accounting.
-Gross income refers only to income from taxable sources. p.
+I:2-2 The term "income" includes all income from whatever source derived, based on principles of economics and/or accounting.
+Gross income refers only to income from taxable sources; it does not include tax-exempt income. p.
 I:2-3.

 I:2-3 a.
-A deduction is an amount that is subtracted from income, while a credit is an amount that is subtracted from the tax itself.
+A deduction is an amount that is subtracted from gross income (or adjusted gross income), while a credit is an amount that is subtracted from the tax itself.

 b.
-In general, a \$10 credit is worth more than a \$10 deduction because the credit results in a direct dollar for dollar tax savings.
-The savings from a deduction depends on the tax bracket that applies to the taxpayer.
+In general, a \$10 credit is worth more than a \$10 deduction because the credit results in a \$10 tax savings.
+The savings from a deduction is less than 100% of \$10, depending on the tax bracket that applies to the taxpayer.

 c.
 If a refundable credit exceeds the taxpayer's tax liability, the taxpayer will receive a refund equal to the excess.
-In the case of nonrefundable credits the taxpayer will not receive a refund, but may be entitled to a carryover or carryback. pp. I:2-4 through I:2-6.
+In the case of nonrefundable credits, the taxpayer will not receive a refund, but may be entitled to a carryover or carryback. pp. I:2-4 through I:2-6.

-I:2-4 All dependents (1) must have social security numbers reported on the taxpayer's return, (2) must meet a citizenship test, (3) cannot normally file a joint return, and (4) cannot claim others as dependents.
-Qualifying children must (1) be the taxpayer's child or sibling, (2) be under 19, a full-time student under 24, or disabled, (3) live with the taxpayer, and (4) not be self-supporting.
-Other dependents must (1) be related to the taxpayer (or reside in the taxpayer's home for the entire year), (2) have gross income less than the amount of the personal exemption, and (3) receive over one-half of their support from the taxpayer. pp. I:2-12 through I:2-17.
+I:2-4 A dependent must be a qualifying child or a qualifying relative:

+- A qualifying child must (1) be the taxpayer's child or sibling, (2) be under 19, a full-time student under 24, or disabled, (3) live with the taxpayer, and (4) not be self-supporting. - A qualifying relative must (1) be related to the taxpayer (or reside in the taxpayer's home for the entire year), (2) have gross income less than the personal exemption amount, and (3) receive over one-half of his or her support from the taxpayer.